 The school will provide remote learning for pupils in a variety of formats.
 This could include ‘live’ and pre-recorded lessons, work available via Microsoft Teams or Showbie.
 It does not mean that a pupil, whilst away from school because of Covid, will be taught through ‘live’ lessons.

 If the school is dealing with significant staff absence, any delay in posting curriculum content in line with the scheme of work can be supported through work already posted in the subject area via Microsoft Teams or Showbie.
 This can be further supported by topic-related searches using online platforms, eg. Hegarty Maths, Seneca or The Oak Academy.

 How can pupils carry on learning at home?

 Here is a step-by-step guide on how to log on to remote learning:

 In case of temporary school closure or any pupil having to self-isolate, we have a variety of learning platforms available for remote learning:

-Learning material will be provided – in most cases teachers will host pre-recorded lessons, links and resources using Showbie class.
+Learning material will be provided – in some cases teachers will host pre-recorded lessons, links and resources using Microsoft Teams or Showbie.
 Pupils need to make sure they have Showbie class codes for all their subjects in the planner.